dmarti/CAPCA/README.md

-The proposal could be implemented as simply as by adding an HTML table and a text notification to an existing "advertiser dashboard" web application.
+The proposal could be implemented as simply as by adding an HTML table and a text notification to an existing "advertiser dashboard" web application, along with a database query to support it.
 The actual cost for implementation by each firm affected would be under $50,000.